- 1. What is necessary to file a patent application?

 - 3. Does the applicant have to appoint an authorised representative in procedures before the SIPO?

 As a rule, an applicant who does not have a residence or a business domicile in Croatia must appoint an authorised representative to represent him in proceedings before the Office.
-However, there are exceptions to this rule, so a foreign person can independently take certain actions that are primarily related to the filing of the application or according the date of filing, then he can independently pay fees and procedural charges for maintenance of rights, provided that the Office provides an address for correspondence in Croatia.
+However, there are exceptions to this rule, so a foreign person can independently take certain actions that are primarily related to the filing of the application or according the date of filing, then he can independently pay fees and for maintenance of rights, provided that the Office provides an address for correspondence in Croatia.

 Applicants who are Croatian citizens do not have to appoint an authorised attorney; however, as the patent granting procedure is very complex and formalized, it would be useful to seek professional assistance from a patent representative in quality application preparation, as it could depend on this fact whether the procedure will end with the grant or rejection of the patent.